Pandya Store: Casting

 Akshay Kharodia was cast as the elder versions of Dev Pandya, previously played by Jovian Fernandes, opposite Budharup.
 It marks his TV debut.
 Kharodia said, "I relate to Dev because I also come from a joint family and like Dev, I too keep family values as my priority."
 Simran Budharup was cast to portray Rishita Dwivedi opposite Kharodia.
 Budharup said, "I like the way Rishita is, she's blunt, outspoken and practical.
 I agree she's sometimes very rude, but that's fine."
 Mohit Parmar was cast as the elder versions of Krish Pandya, previously played by Swarnim Neema.
 It marks his acting debut, Parmar said, "Krish has taught me a lot as an actor, the experience is overwhelming and I have learned a lot."
-Krutika Desai Khan and Farrukh Saeed were cast to portray Pandya parents, Suman and Darshan Pandya.
+Kruttika Desai and Farukh Saeed were cast to portray Pandya parents, Suman and Darshan Pandya.

 Pallavi Rao and Shrasti Maheshwari were cast as Pandya's and Raavi's relatives Prafulla Narayan and Anita Narang.
 Shyaam Makhecha was cast as Dhara's brother, Hardik Patel.
 Krunal Pandit and Mohit Sharma were cast as Pandya's relatives Jagat Narayan and Jignesh Narang.
-Vandana Vithlani, Vijay Badlani and Geetika Shyam were cast to play Rishita's family members, Kamini Choudhry, Janardhan and Kalyani Dwivedi.
+Vandana Vithlani, Vijay Badlani and Geetika Shyam were cast to play Rishita's family members, Kamini Thakkar, Janardhan and Kalyani Dwivedi.
 Devishi Madan was cast as Rishita's sister, Kirti Dwivedi opposite Parmar.
 Renu Pandey was cast as Suman's friend, Kanta Joshi.
 Ankita Sood played the role of Disha, opposite Dhillon and Jinal Jain played Raavi's friend Sneha Mittal.

 In July 2022, Ankita Bahuguna was cast as Shweta Patel, opposite Parmar.
 Rajani Gupta and Sanjeev Sharma joined the show as Shweta's parents.
 In September 2022, Harttaj Gill was cast as Raavi's friend, Arnav, Riddhi Singh as Shweta's friend Forum and Nitin Sharma was cast as Deven, opposite Bahuguna.
 In November 2022, Amitesh Prasad replaced Sanjeev Sharma as Shweta's father.